chuksynaza/expenditure/README.md

-# expenditure
+# Expenditure
 Mobile expenses tracking application

-Built with JavaScript
+Built with JavaScript and Cordova

+Monitor your expenses and credits over time